A Revised Structured System for Parenting Coordination

 Parenting coordination succeeds or fails not because of the concept, but because of the system used to implement it.

-After 18 years developing and refining a structured parenting coordination model, I have concluded that many PC appointments fail for predictable reasons including:
+After 18 years developing and refining a structured parenting coordination model within court‑ordered and agreement‑based appointments, I have observed that many PC appointments fail for predictable reasons including:

 Why This System Is Different

 This parenting coordination practice is not personality‑driven, relationship‑driven, or blame‑driven.
-It is system‑driven.
+It is system‑driven to follow the Order, Agreement, Family Law Act and its Regulation.

 As a lawyer, I understand: